 – **Pattern Fill:** Choose from various patterns to fill the cells.

 – **Transparency:** Adjust the transparency of the fill by using the **Transparency** slider.
-(See Also: How To Copy A Locked Google Sheet)
+(See Also: How Search In Google Sheets)

 Tips for Effective Row Coloring